-Approximately 25% of calories found in hemp seeds come from protein, which is quite a high percentage.
+Approximately 25% of the calories found in hemp seeds come from protein.
 By weight, hemp seeds offer similar amounts of protein to beef and lamb.
-30 grams of hemp seeds is equivalent to 11 grams of protein.
+Thirty grams of hemp seeds is equivalent to 11 grams of protein.

-Hemp seeds are a complete protein source, meaning they provide the essential amino acids.
-The body can’t produce these amino acids and you must, therefore, obtain them from your diet.
+Hemp seeds are regarded as a complete protein source, meaning they provide the essential amino acids.
+The body can’t produce these amino acids, and you must, therefore, obtain them from your diet.

 The digestibility of hemp protein is also excellent, better than the protein obtained from nuts, grains, and legumes.

-Hemp seeds are second to only soybean when it comes to protein content.
-Proteins serve several functions in the human body, such as acting as antibodies, enzymes, and the structural components of hormones, tissues, and blood protein.
-Supplying amino acids is the main function of dietary proteins.
+Hemp seeds are second only to soybeans when it comes to protein content.
+Proteins serve several functions in the human body.
+These include acting as antibodies, enzymes, and the structural components of hormones, tissues, and blood protein.
+Supplying amino acids is the primary function of dietary proteins.

 Amino Acid – Arginine

 Arginine is an amino acid that plays a role in the biosynthesis of proteins.
-The body converts it into a chemical called nitric oxide – and it can help to prevent heart disease.
+The body converts it into a chemical called nitric oxide, which can help prevent heart disease.

 Nitric oxide helps blood vessels to open wider for improved blood flow.
 It also stimulates the release of insulin, growth hormone, and other substances in the body.
 Taking arginine by mouth can reduce blood pressure in healthy people.
 It could also do the same for individuals with high or slightly elevated blood pressure.